Skip to Content

 We are living through a sorting event most of us do not yet recognize as one.

 The institutions that protect the inner work of thinking will, a hundred years from now, still be themselves.
-The ones that do not will sound like everyone else, and at some point will lose the right to be listened to at all.
+The ones that do not will sound like everyone else.
+They may become faster, smoother, more efficient, and more impressive for a time.
+But eventually, they will lose the thing that made them worth listening to.

-That is our task.
+The point is not to fear the chisel.
+The point is to become worthy craftsmen.
 The chisel is in our hands.
-David is still in the marble.
-And the work has already begun.
+The David is still in the marble.

 References